Ling-APE/ComfyUI-All-in-One-FluxDev-Workflow/README.md

 ## Using this Workflow

+1. install Pixel Resolution Calculator custom nodes via git clone (I did not submit a pull yet)
-1. Download and import the JSON file into ComfyUI
+2. Download and import the JSON file into ComfyUI
-2. Install missing nodes via ComfyUI manager
+3. Install missing nodes via ComfyUI manager
-3. Configure the switches
+4. Configure the switches
-4. Add prompts(or use detailed captions from vision LLMs)
+5. Add prompts(or use detailed captions from vision LLMs)
-5. Upload ControlNet image (optional)
+6. Upload ControlNet image (optional)
-6. Generate!
+7. Generate!

 ## Requirements